woywoy123/AnalysisG/docs/source/generators/analysis.rst

    Ana.EventCache = True

 From the above, the command ``EventCache`` informs the framework to save the Python representation ``CustomEvent`` into HDF5 files.
-This significantly reduces computational time, since the framework would not need to always re-read ROOT files and convert them into ``CustomEvent``.
+This reduces computational time, because the framework does not need to re-read ROOT files and convert them into ``CustomEvent``.
 To start the process, simply call ``Ana.Launch()`` and the instance will do some preliminary checks.
-At some point in the run-time, an error/warning informing you about not having a **VOMS** session is issued, this is totally benign and can be safely ignored.
+At some point during the run-time, an error/warning might be issued about not having a **VOMS** session, this is benign and can be safely ignored.

-To speed up the compilation step, the number of threads or chunks per thread can be modified.
+To speed up the compilation step, the number of threads or chunks per thread can be specified.
 Unfortunately, these parameters are not automatically optimized, so setting these parameters is completely arbitrary.
 As the name suggests, ``Threads`` refers to the number of ``CPU Threads``, and is set to 6 by default.
 The ``Chunks`` parameter is a variable which forces the framework to allocate a number of events per CPU thread.
 For instance, if 1000 events are being processed, one could distribute 100 events across 10 CPU threads, thus increasing parallelism.
-There is one subtle drawback with a high number of jobs per thread, and this is exessive RAM usage and transfer speeds between the parent and children threads.
+A subtle drawback with using a high number of jobs per thread is that, this might cause exessive RAM usage and increase transfer times between parent and children threads.
-This is due to Python's threading model leveraging the ``pickle`` protocol to transfer across child and parent threads.
+More information can be found when researching Python's threading model and how the ``pickle`` protocol works to transfer data across threads.

 Magic Functions